AFimiani/Differential-Drive/README.md

-﻿Differential-Drive Robot --- Techincal project #2
+﻿Differential-Drive Robot --- Technical project #2
 ====================================

 This Repository contains codes for trajecotry planning, localization and control of a differential drive robot.